 I can liken my new citizenship paper to my marriage certificate.
 Before getting married I thought nothing would change by getting married.
 We loved each other, what more could a piece of paper bring?
 But I was wrong.
 I remember how I felt with that paper.
 The commitment and dedication that it represents brought me a lovely sense of comfort.

 And my citizenship paper is no different.
 I feel comfort and belonging today.
 I’m really delighted that I’ve gone through the process and can now call myself an Irish citizen, with pride & happiness.

 On Social Media

 As with everything else, I covered my citizenship experience on my Instagram Story.
-I have a highlight called citizenship where you can see everything from the hotel, meals out and bits from the citizenship ceremony itself.

 And on Facebook along with Instagram & Twitter, I’ve received such lovely congrats wishes.
 It means so much to me, thank you to everyone who took the time to leave a comment or message me on any of my networks!
 I really can’t express how nice it is to have your support and loving comments.